signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 __Notes:__
 - `[AutoImplementationClaim]` is an "advanced" attribute that states that this member is not a regular property, it will be automatically implemented by some aspects of the framework.
-- The real Cris command model is a bit more complex than that.
+- The real Cris command model is a bit more complex than that: a `IAbstractCommand` generalizes them and is itself a `ICrisPoco`, the `ICommandModel` is actually a `ICrisPocoModel`.

 #### The [CKTypeSuperDefiner] defines abstract IPoco
 Using the `[CKTypeSuperDefiner]` makes direct extensions on the interface an abstraction rather